“A lie can travel half way around the world while the truth is putting on its shoes.” ― Mark Twain

 No Reason for a Round Up

-This journalist can attest to the fact there was, and remains, more than enough land for cattle grazing, multi-purpose sport use, as well as simply leaving the Wild Horse Herd alone.
-In this journalist’s perception, perhaps a total amount of herd-growth could comfortably be 150 to 200+ horses in total, and certainly not out of the question in this HMA.
-The seasonal grass and feed usage would essentially be unhampered by a larger Wild Horse Herd size, with no compromise toward the ranching of domestic cattle in feed and grazing attributes.
+This journalist can attest to the fact there was, and remains, more than enough land for cattle grazing, multi-purpose sport use, as well as simply leaving the Wild Horse Bands alone.
+In this journalist’s perception, perhaps a total amount of herd-growth could comfortably be 150 to 200+ horses in total, within perhaps 8 to 12 Bands, and certainly not out of the question in this HMA.
+The seasonal grass and feed usage would essentially be unhampered by a larger Wild Horse Band sizes simply from extremely low-real-time head counts, with no compromise toward the ranching of domestic cattle in feed and grazing attributes.

 Here’s where things get questionable, once again.
 For some reason this journalist cannot get an appropriate answer from BLM.
-Again, by the BLM’s report the “Estimated Population of Horses” in the area is 72 Wild Horse’s available (taken to mean counted), and apparently in 2009 and for this report.
+Again, by the BLM’s report the “Estimated Population of Horses” in the area is 72 Wild Horse’s available (taken to mean counted — aerial fixed-wind aircraft or helicopter), and apparently in 2009 and for this report.
 The BLM then states as the “Appropriate Management Range” as 30, with a Level (Journalist takes this to mean Maximum, but still unsure) of 50.
 But this is not true under the guise of their own footnote statement, as you will see.

 Implications or Just Reality